Old Head Beach, Mayo: Parking, Swimming & Safety

 The main beach here faces east.
 Most beaches in this region face westwards towards the Atlantic meaning there are quite exposed.
 Old Head, however, is very sheltered from any swell coming in from the Atlantic, meaning its waters are almost always calm and safe for children to paddle around in.

-There are also loads of rockpools near the shore for your little scientists to explore on their adventure to the beach, along with a stream which runs through the beach into the bay.
+There are also plenty of rockpools near the shore for your little scientists to explore on their adventure to the beach, along with a stream which runs through the beach into the bay.

 At the entrance to the beach, there are also a couple of picnic benches, which are a godsend when you want to have a sand-free sandwich.